johnstaveley/SecurityEssentials/README.md

 	+ Encryption of security question data using the RijndaelManaged AES 512 encryption algorithm
 	+ Increasing wait time on logon failure rather than account lock out
 	+ Unit tests for password hashing and authorization attributes
+* XSS:
-* XSS: Incorporation of the WPL AntiXSS library to encode all output
+	+ Incorporation of the WPL AntiXSS library to encode all output
+	+ Enforce the location of the scripts the browser can run using a content security policy header
+	+ Enables browser's anti-xss capabilities by sending the XSS-Protection header
 * Insecure direct object references: In user edit page it checks the user is entitled to be there
 * Security misconfiguration: Doesn't turn on anything you don't really need
 * Sensitive data exposure: